 It took me and my two friends the whole weekend.

-There was blood, there might have even been tears, there was a lot of pain, but most importantly there was glory and we lived to tell the tale (just about!)
+There was blood, there might have even been tears, and there was a lot of pain, but most importantly there was glory and we lived to tell the tale (just about!)

 After constantly searching how long does it take to run 100 miles I gave the middle finger to paralysis by analysis, got the required gear from my ultramarathon packing list and left my adopted hometown of Chiang Mai to see if I could put my money where my mouth was.